Perspectives on capitalism by school of thought

-Throughout modern history, a variety of perspectives on capitalism have evolved based on different schools of thought.
+Throughout modern history a variety of perspectives on capitalism have evolved based on different schools of thought.

 Overview

 Adam Smith was one of the first influential writers on the topic with his book The Wealth of Nations, which is generally considered to be the start of classical economics which emerged in the 18th century.
-To the contrary, Karl Marx considered capitalism to be a historically specific mode of production and considered capitalism a phase of economic development that would pass and be replaced by communism.
-In conjunction with his criticism of capitalism was Marx's belief that exploited labor would be the driving force behind a social revolution to a socialist-style economy.
-For Marx, this cycle of the extraction of the surplus value by the owners of capital or the bourgeoisie becomes the basis of class struggle.
+Karl Marx took a different approach, seeing capitalism as a historically specific mode of production and as a phase of economic development that would pass and be replaced by communism.
+In conjunction with his criticism of capitalism, Marx believed that exploited labor would be the driving force behind a social revolution to a socialist-style economy.
+For Marx, the cycle of the extraction of the surplus value by the owners of capital or the bourgeoisie becomes the basis of class struggle.

-This argument is intertwined with Marx's version of the labor theory of value asserting that labor is the source of all value and thus of profit.
+This argument is intertwined with Marx's version of the labor theory of value, asserting that labor is the source of all value and thus of profit.
 Max Weber considered market exchange rather than production as the defining feature of capitalism.
-In contrast to their counterparts in prior modes of economic activity, capitalist enterprises was their rationalization of production, directed toward maximizing efficiency and productivity; a tendency leading to a sociological process of enveloping rationalization.
+In contrast to their counterparts in prior modes of economic activity, capitalist enterprises feature rationalization of production, directed toward maximizing efficiency and productivity; a tendency leading to a sociological process of enveloping rationalization.
 According to Weber, workers in pre-capitalist economic institutions understood work in terms of a personal relationship between master and journeyman in a guild, or between lord and peasant in a manor.

-Meanwhile institutional economics, once the main school of economic thought in the United States, holds that capitalism cannot be separated from the political and social system within which it is embedded.
-In the late 19th century, the German Historical School of economics diverged with the emerging Austrian School of economics, led at the time by Carl Menger.
+Institutional economics, once the main school of economic thought in the 20th-century United States, holds that capitalism cannot be separated from the political and social system within which it is embedded.
+In the late-19th century, the German Historical School of economics diverged from the emerging Austrian School of economics (which originated in 1871), led at the time by Carl Menger (1840-1921).
 Later generations of followers of the Austrian School continued to be influential in Western economic thought through much of the 20th century.
-The Austrian economist Joseph Schumpeter, a forerunner of the Austrian School of economics, emphasized the creative destruction of capitalism—the fact that market economies undergo constant change.
+The Austrian economist Joseph Schumpeter (1883-1950), a forerunner of the Austrian School, emphasized the creative destruction of capitalism — the fact that market economies undergo constant change.

-The Austrian economists Ludwig von Mises and Friedrich Hayek were among the leading defenders of market economy against 20th century proponents of socialist planned economies.
+The Austrian economists Ludwig von Mises and Friedrich Hayek were among the leading defenders of market economy against 20th-century proponents of socialist planned economies.
 Among Mises's arguments were the economic calculation problem, which was first proposed by Mises in 1920 and later expounded by Hayek.
 The problem referred to is that of how to distribute resources rationally in an economy.
 The free market solution is the price mechanism, wherein people individually have the ability to decide how a good or service should be distributed based on their willingness to give money for it.
 Mises and Hayek argued that only market capitalism could manage a complex, modern economy.